lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/axi-apb-interfaces-demo.rst

    [   24.145213] [<ffffffff80a67ba0>] __schedule+0x27c/0x834

 If this happens, please double check your design.
 Specifically, check the address configured for the slaves, the AXI ID wire width and other AXI parameters.

+In any case, this state is virtually impossible to recover from gracefully, so the **reset** button may be your last resort.